pyeventsourcing/eventsourcing/README.md

 ## Motivation and Inspiration

 Event sourcing is really fantastic, but there doesn't appear to be a general library for event sourcing in Python.
-This can present a dilemma at the start of a project: whether or not to delay so that the basics can be put in place.
-The 'rewind' package is coded to work with ZeroMQas.
-The 'event-store' looks to be along the right lines, but provides a particular event store rather than broader range of elements of event sourcing which can be easily extended and optionally combined to make event sourced applications that support their domain.
+For example, the 'rewind' distribution is coded to work with ZeroMQ, and anyway the developer has announced his attention has switched to more general implementation in Go.
+The 'event-store' Python distribution looks to be along the right lines, but provides a particular event store rather than broader range of elements of event sourcing which can be extended and combined to make efficient event sourced applications.
+The 'meepo' package seems to have a broader scope, with some interesting integrations, but doesn't seem to reflect the domain driven design style.
+Not having a good library for event sourcing presents a dilemma at the start of projects using Python that would likely benefit from event sourcing: whether or not it would be acceptable to delay so that the basics of event sourcing can be implemented first.
+Having a usable distribution would avoid the dilemma.

 Although the event sourcing patterns are each quite simple, and they can be reproduced in code for each project, they do suggest cohesive mechanisms, for example applying and publishing the events generated within domain